“If music be the food of love, play on.” – William Shakespeare

 However, there are some significant challenges to the band, they take up more floor space, they cost more (generally), and if they aren’t professional, they can ruin your wedding.
 This is why the truly professional bands in most areas (especially Toronto) are so busy and booked up.
 It’s not uncommon for my band to have bookings years in advance because the demand is greater than the (quality) supply.
 Another issue with bands is that they have a smaller repertoire of music they play from, but the songs they do know are usually the best of the best and are performed at a high level with more impact (See Mistake #5 about Quality Vs. Quantity of songs)

-I hope this report helps you steer away from the “dark side,” that is budget DJs and amateur part-time bar bands.
+I hope this will help you steer away from the “dark side,” that is budget DJs and amateur part-time bar bands.
 However, if your budget is tiny and there’s no way to expand it just realize that you are taking a bigger risk with a “budget” band.

 Here’s why: A terrible DJ will just play terrible songs too loudly and kill the vibe.
 A terrible band will play terrible songs and sing them off-key, at a volume that hurts your ears and scares people out of the room.